erob1822/T38PlanAid_EvansVersion/README.md

 No install or Python required.
 On first run the app downloads all data automatically and creates a `T38 Planning Aid/` folder next to itself.
 Subsequent runs reuse cached data if the folder is kept alongside the executable.

+If you can't get the download to work (windows does not tend to trust this exe), you can download the zip file and run `python build_exe.py` on a computer with Python installed, or just run `python T38_PlanAid.py` directly.

 > **Windows users:** Your browser or SmartScreen may flag the download as unsafe.
 Right-click the download → **Keep** → **Keep anyway**.
 This happens because the executable is not code-signed, not because it contains malware.

 > **Mac users:** You may see an "unidentified developer" warning.
 Right-click the app → **Open** → click **Open** again.
 This is a one-time step.